sparrell/orig_ocas/README.md

 The cowboy webserver is used.

 The start/2 module in ocas_app.erl is the callback run when the webserver is started.
 This module calls start_webserver() which contains the ocas specific software including a set of compiled routes which map url’s to the handler callbacks to run:
-•	/status will run status_hander callbacks
+- /status will run status_hander callbacks
-  o	for admin to find status
+   * for admin to find status
-•	/ok will run status_ok_handler callbacks
+- /ok will run status_ok_handler callbacks
-  o	keepalive that just returns ok when all is ok
+   * keepalive that just returns ok when all is ok
-•	/openc2 will run openc2_handler callbacks
+- /openc2 will run openc2_handler callbacks
-  o	receives the openc2 json, validates it, and executes what is in the openc2 command in the simulator
+   * receives the openc2 json, validates it, and executes what is in the openc2 command in the simulator

-status_handler
+### status_handler
 This is a future feature to allow those with administrative accessto get status information about the simulator itself (as opposed to about the network being simulated which would use openC2 commands).
 At the current point this api takes no parameters and returns the html for “Status Works - needs more later”.

-status_ok_handler
+### status_ok_handler
 This api returns a simple “ok” in either text, html, or json.
 This is to serve as a keepalive is one is needed.

-openc2_handler
+### openc2_handler
 This module is the heart of the simulator.
 When the url = /openc2 then the openc2_handler is used.
 It contains the following for it’s API:
 -	rest_init/2 - to tell cowboy this is a REST API
 -	allowed_methods/2 – to tell cowboy to only allow the POST method